alexsemendinger/alexsemendinger.github.io/_posts/2025-02-26-transformer-gentle-introduction.markdown

 Of course, we still haven't left the "processing tokens individually" stage, so the best we can hope for here is for the model to encode (say it with me) *bigram statistics*.
 "Transformer Circuits" reports observing this in practice:

-> In particular, the \(W_U W_E\) term seems to often help represent bigram statistics which aren't described by more general grammatical rules, such as the fact that "Barack" is often followed by "Obama".
+> In particular, the $$W_U W_E$$ term seems to often help represent bigram statistics which aren't described by more general grammatical rules, such as the fact that "Barack" is often followed by "Obama".

 So far, not very interesting.
 I promised there would be information movement!
 We'll finally get that with *attention*.